Tggl Proxy

 Security

-All calls to the POST/flags endpoint must be authenticated via the X-Tggl-Api-Key header.
+All calls to the /flags, /report, and /config endpoints must be authenticated via the X-Tggl-Api-Key header.
 It is up to you decide which keys are accepted via the clientApiKeys option.

 You can also completely disable the X-Tggl-Api-Key header check by setting the rejectUnauthorized option to false.